Radiology

 William Harvey Hospital

-Please report to the reception desk in the Radiology department upon arrival.
-This is situated close to the Ramsgate Road entrance to the hospital.
+Please report to the reception desk in the radiology department upon arrival.
+This is near the Ramsgate Road entrance to the hospital.
 The receptionist will give you a white card to take to the nuclear medicine waiting area.
 Once inside the technologists will know you have entered the waiting room and will be with you shortly.

 How does nuclear medicine imaging work?